-- 6.10.5.
-No fences shall be permitted within an intersection in accordance with Figures 2, 3, 4, 5, and 6 located in subsection 6.3 Development Near Highways, Secondary, and Rural Roads (shaded area indicates restricted area). - 6.10.6.
-Where the Development Authority determines that the location or height of a proposed fence will negatively affect sightlines or safety on a road or abutting driveway, the Development Authority will refuse the application. - 6.10.7.
+- 6.9.5.
+No fences shall be permitted within an intersection in accordance with Figures 2, 3, 4, 5, and 6 located in subsection 6.3 Development Near Highways, Secondary, and Rural Roads (shaded area indicates restricted area). - 6.9.6.
+Within the Country Residential District, the Urban General District and the Tourism District, a fence is allowed up to a maximum height of 2.4 m (8.0 ft).
+Any fence that extends beyond this is required to submit a variance request and receive approval from the Development Authority prior to construction. - 6.9.7.
+Notwithstanding subsection 6.9.6, where the Development Authority determines that the location or height of a proposed fence will negatively affect sightlines or safety on a road or abutting driveway, the Development Authority will refuse the application. - 6.9.8.
 Electric fences will not be permitted on any parcel within the Country Residential District or Urban General District.